-Emerge California seeks Democratic women who reflect the communities they serve and who are committed to running for elected office in the next 1-3 years.
+Emerge California seeks Democratic women who reflect the communities they serve and plan to run for elected office.

-Emerge California’s signature program is a 6-month, intensive training program for Democratic women who are planning to run for elected office.
-The training equips leaders with the resources, knowledge, connections and community of support necessary for a successful run as a candidate.
+Emerge California’s signature program is a 6-month, intensive training program that equips leaders with the resources, knowledge, connections and community of support necessary for a successful run as a candidate.

-Emerge California is intentional about recruiting Democratic women from groups that have been historically excluded from politics, including the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, and young and unmarried women.
+Emerge California is intentional about recruiting Democratic women from groups that have been historically excluded from politics, including the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, young, and unmarried women.
 We seek to recruit and train leaders who reflect the communities they serve and have the life experiences that allow them to reimagine and rebuild institutions that have resulted in the inequities we are grappling with today.

-Emerge California will select approximately 40-45 women for the Class of 2023.
-Invitations to participate in the Class of 2023 will be offered to Democratic women who meet the criteria below and who best demonstrate through the application and interview process that they have the experience, interest, and commitment to participate fully in the Emerge California candidate training program and, most importantly, to serve as future elected leaders.
+Emerge California will select approximately 50-55 women for the Class of 2024.
+Invitations to participate will be offered to Democratic women who meet the criteria below and who best demonstrate through the application and interview process that they have the experience, interest, and commitment to participate fully in the Emerge California candidate training program and, most importantly, to serve as future elected leaders.

 - An applicant must currently be a registered Democrat.

 - An applicant must reside in the State of California.

 - An applicant must identify as a woman.

 - Full program participation, which entails attendance at all training sessions throughout the 6 months, completing a capstone project, and reading and responding to frequent communications from Emerge California.

 - Track record of values-driven leadership.